So I have complied a list of the top 5 questions to ask for the best massage of your life

 And so, When you hear that a therapist has been massaging for 5 years or more, they generally know what they are doing.
 You are beginning to find out if they are indeed going to be the purveyor of the best massage of your life.

-–If someone says this to you in a professional studio, RUN away.–
+–If someone says the latter to you in a professional studio, RUN away!

 What you’re really looking for is what do they say about their schooling.
-Just like someone who graduated from Columbia says it with pride, so too should your massage therapist should love the learning they do.
+Just like someone who graduated from Columbia says it with pride, your massage therapist should love the learning they do.
 Which brings me to my next question…

-CEU stands for continuing education unit.
-We are required to take classes to keep our licensure.
+CEU stands for “Continuing Education Unit”.
+Massage therapists are required to take classes to keep their licensure.
 If they “can’t remember” or say they haven’t taken one in a while – thats not a therapist who is passionate about their practice as a healer.
 DO NOT go to this person!

 You will definitely not get the massage of a lifetime.
 You will almost certainly NOT get the best massage of your life from someone who isn’t learning.
 It means they are going through the paces, giving you some routine they learned in school.
-BLECH. no thank you.
+BLECH.
+No thank you.

 Think of pretty much any profession.
 The people who love it are just going to give you a better, more thorough service.
-From software engineers to your waiter.
+From software engineers to your food server.
 Massage in no different.

 Give my top 5 questions to ask for the best massage of your life a try.
 You’ll be surprised at what you can learn about your therapist, and finally get the massage you’ve actually been wanting for those sore and tired muscles.